 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

 Payday loans are a problem for many reasons.
 For instance, a study by the Consumer Financial Protection Bureau showed that most payday loan borrowers end up paying more in fees than they originally borrowed.
 You might borrow $375 to get your car fixed so you can get to work.
 But you could wind up paying more than double that by the time you get the loan paid back.

-Of course, the long-term solution here is to get out of the paycheck-to-paycheck cycle.
+The long-term solution here is to get out of the paycheck-to-paycheck cycle.
 And believe me, I know that’s harder than it sounds.
 And while you work towards the goal of building an emergency fund, emergencies can still happen.
 And they can leave you in immediate need of cash.

 What is Earnin?

-Earnin (formerly called Activehours) are coming up with creative alternatives to the payday loan.
-With this app, you can cash in on your hours worked before payday.
-But unlike a payday loan, which charges exorbitant fees every time you use one, Earnin doesn’t charge any fees.
+Earnin (formerly called Activehours) is dedicated to coming up with creative alternatives to payday loans.
+With this app, you can cash in on your hours worked before payday

-Sound crazy?
+Unlike a payday loan, which charges exorbitant fees every time you use one, Earnin doesn’t charge any fees.
+Sounds crazy?
 It kind of is.
 But it seems to be working for some people.
 Here’s how it works, the caveats you should know about, and whether or not it’s right for you.

 How Does Earnin Work?

 Earnin works on a pay-as-you-can model and is available for Android and iOS devices.
 You make a withdrawal of up to $100 per day based on the hours you actually worked.
 Then you pay an (optional) tip on top of the withdrawal–usually just a few bucks or up to about $14.
 That’s a steal compared to the fees and interest you’ll be charged on a traditional payday loan.